10 Options How To Improve Clay Soil For Better Gardening

 How To Improve Clay Soil For Better Gardening?
 Have you ever started digging in your yard to plant or transplant a beautiful flower or tree?

-As you dig down just a few inches you feel like you are trying to dig through thick mud?
+You get down just a few inches and feel like you are trying to dig through thick mud?

 All soil has three types of particles in it.
 Clay, silt, and sand.

-Because they stick together so well.
-The clay doesn’t allow for drainage or airflow.
+Because they stick together so well, the clay doesn’t allow for drainage or airflow.

-Clay soil is bad for your plant since it doesn’t really drain well.
-It holds in all of the nutrients.
-This is wonderful for all plants.
+Bad as that can be for your plant since it doesn’t really drain well it holds in all of the nutrients.

-Silk soil is right in the middle of the clay and sand soil as far as the size of it goes.
+This soil is right in the middle of the clay and sand soil as far as the size of it goes.

 How To Improve Clay Soil For Better Gardening